Our three responsibilities

 We have a range of safety measures on campus to reduce the risks of Covid-19.
 Some of these go over and above the UK Government’s requirements, but we’re using them with the safety and wellbeing of our community at the forefront of our minds.

 All staff and students can - and should - play their part.
 Three responsibilities embody this approach, and we ask everyone to commit to them.

 Stay informed on the latest UK Government Covid-19 guidance, and the latest University guidance, and act responsibly on campus and in our local communities.

 Abide by the University's requirements on quarantining, Covid-19 testing, face coverings and social distancing on campus.

 Follow NHS and University guidance on what to do if you experience Covid-19 symptoms, test positive or if you’re identified as being in contact with someone with Covid-19 – including reporting your test and self-isolating.

 3) Actively support one another

-Recognise and respect that some individuals may be exempt from our expected behaviours – such as face coverings – for reasons that are not always visible.
+Recognise and respect that some individuals may be exempt from our expected behaviours, may feel differently about their personal responsibility, or may not be able to take up Covid vaccinations - for reasons that are not always visible.